MaptimeNYC/getting-osm-data/README.md

 <!--- "The Overpass API (or OSM3S) is a read-only API that serves up custom selected parts of the OSM map data.
 It acts as a database over the web: the client sends a query to the API and gets back the data set that corresponds to the query." -->
 Allows you to request specific data (with a query).
 Has it's own [query language](http://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide).
-Can be used as a backend for live-osm applications.
+Can be used as a backend for real-time osm applications.

 **Get our location**